Background Checks Are Common Practice

 Background checks have become commonplace for many employers, but not every job seeker knows what information an employer may learn about them through the process.

 The Fair Credit Reporting Act sets the standard for employment screening for background checks being completed by an outside company.
 The FCRA mandates a company must obtain an employee’s written consent before a background check is conducted and must notify the employee if an adverse hiring decision is made based on information found in a background check.

 Under the FCRA, an employer may be able to access a potential employee’s: driving records, social security number, bankruptcy, property ownership, past employers, vehicle registration, education records, character references, military records, personal references, credit records, court records, neighbor interviews, state licensing records, incarceration records, criminal records, workers compensation, certain medical records, drug test records and sex offender lists.

-According to Nick Fishman of EmployeescreenIQ, employers are usually most interested in a potential employee’s criminal records.
+According to Joel Griffiths of Getmemymortgage.co.uk, employers are usually most interested in a potential employee’s criminal records.

 “That’s obviously the number one,” he said.
 “Beyond that it depends, all employers are different.”